Robert Bray: Early life

+Career

 Bray entered films in 1946 under contract to RKO.
-He was marketed as the "next Gary Cooper" but appeared in B Westerns like 1949's Rustlers.
+He appeared in B Westerns like 1949's Rustlers.
 In the 1950s, the then freelancing actor appeared in a varied number of roles including the 1952 episode "Thunder Over Inyo" of the syndicated western television series The Adventures of Kit Carson.

 In 1954, he portrayed bandit Emmett Dalton in an episode of Jim Davis's syndicated western Stories of the Century.
 That same year, he guest-starred in Reed Hadley's CBS crime drama, The Public Defender.
 On December 4, 1955, he was cast as petroleum pioneer Pattillo Higgins in "Spindletop – The First Great Texas Oil Strike (January 10, 1901)" on the CBS history series, You Are There, the story of the origin of the Texas oil industry.

 In 1958, he starred in Never Love a Stranger, a film adaptation of a Harold Robbins novel.

 Bray guest-starred in the episode "Obituary" of NBC's western series, Jefferson Drum, starring Jeff Richards, and in the 1959 episode "The Trouble with Tolliver" of the ABC western drama, The Man from Blackhawk.

 He appeared twice on ABC's The Life and Legend of Wyatt Earp.

 Bray was cast as Carl the Bus Driver in Bus Stop with Marilyn Monroe (1956) and as detective Mike Hammer in My Gun Is Quick (1957).
 Other roles were on NBC's western anthology series, Frontier and on the syndicated series City Detective and State Trooper.